Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

 * t_memWidth:   Gives the width of wide stream in complex<inner_type> words can be calculated as: t_memWidth=(wide stream size in bits)/(sizeof(complex<T_elemType>)*8))

-* t_numRows:    2-D FFT processes a matrix the number of rows in input matrix are given by t_numRows
+* t_numRows:    2-D SSR FFT processes a matrix the number of rows in input matrix are given by t_numRows

-* t_numCols:    2-D FFT processes a matrix the number of columns in input matrix are given by t_numCols
+* t_numCols:    2-D SSR FFT processes a matrix the number of columns in input matrix are given by t_numCols

-* t_numKernels: 2dftt can deploy multiple 1-D FFT processors along rows and columns to processes numerous row/columns in parallel this paramter gives number of processors to be used along rows/columns.
+* t_numKernels: 2-D SSR FFT can deploy multiple 1-D SSR FFT processors along rows and columns to processes numerous row/columns in parallel this paramter gives number of processors to be used along rows/columns.
 Number of columns used along rows and columns are same and equal t_numKernels

 * t_ssrFFTParamsRowProc: It is a structure of parameters that describes tranform direction, data-path etc for row processors.
-The details of configuration parameter structures can be found here :ref:`Configuration Parameter Structure for Floating Point FFT <FLOAT_FFT_PARAMS_STRUCT_LABEL>` for fixed point case (currently not supported) it is :ref:`Configuration Parameter Structure for Fixed Point FFT <FIXED_FFT_PARAMS_STRUCT_LABEL>`
+The details of configuration parameter structures can be found here :ref:`Configuration Parameter Structure for Floating Point SSR FFT <FLOAT_FFT_PARAMS_STRUCT_LABEL>` for fixed point case (currently not supported) it is :ref:`Configuration Parameter Structure for Fixed Point SSR FFT <FIXED_FFT_PARAMS_STRUCT_LABEL>`

 * t_ssrFFTParamsColProc: It is a structure of parameters that describes tranform direction, data-path etc for column processors.
-The details of configuration parameter structures can be found here :ref:`Configuration Parameter Structure for Floating Point FFT <FLOAT_FFT_PARAMS_STRUCT_LABEL>` for fixed point case (currently not supported) it is :ref:`Configuration Parameter Structure for Fixed Point FFT <FIXED_FFT_PARAMS_STRUCT_LABEL>`
+The details of configuration parameter structures can be found here :ref:`Configuration Parameter Structure for Floating Point SSR FFT <FLOAT_FFT_PARAMS_STRUCT_LABEL>` for fixed point case (currently not supported) it is :ref:`Configuration Parameter Structure for Fixed Point SSR FFT <FIXED_FFT_PARAMS_STRUCT_LABEL>`

-* t_rowInstanceIDOffset: 2-D FFT deploys multiple 1D FFT processors and it is required that every 1D FFT proessor has a unique ID.
+* t_rowInstanceIDOffset: 2-D SSR FFT deploys multiple 1D SSR FFT processors and it is required that every 1D SSR FFT proessor has a unique ID.
 If 'M' processors are used along rows then their IDs will be in the range: (t_rowInstanceIDOffset+1 , t_rowInstanceIDOffset+M) the selection of offset for rows and columns should be made such that these ranges are unique without any overlap.
 Essentially it requires that **abs(t_rowInstanceIDOffset - t_colInstanceIDOffset) > M**

-* t_colInstanceIDOffset: 2-D FFT deploys multiple 1D FFT processors and it is required that every 1D FFT proessor has a unique ID.
+* t_colInstanceIDOffset: 2-D SSR FFT deploys multiple 1D SSR FFT processors and it is required that every 1D SSR FFT proessor has a unique ID.
 If 'M' processors are used along rows then their IDs will be in the range: (t_rowInstanceIDOffset+1 , t_rowInstanceIDOffset+M) the selection of offset for rows and columns should be made such that these ranges are unique without any overlap.
 Essentially it requires that **abs(t_rowInstanceIDOffset - t_colInstanceIDOffset) > M**

-* T_elemType: 2-D FFT processes complex samples and T_elemType gives the inner type used to store real and imaginary parts.
+* T_elemType: 2-D SSR FFT processes complex samples and T_elemType gives the inner type used to store real and imaginary parts.
 Currently it supports only float as inner type for simulation and synthesis.

 Constraints on the Choice of Template Parameters
 ------------------------------------------------
-Currently the template paramters for 2-D FFT should follow the constraints liste below :
+Currently the template paramters for 2-D SSR FFT should follow the constraints liste below :

 1- The radix ``R`` specified for both the row and column processors in ``t_ssrFFTParamsRowProc`` and ``t_ssrFFTParamsColProc`` should be same